Preventing Burnout, Compassion Fatigue, and Vicarious Trauma

 Online Continuing Education Course

-3-hour CEU course on managing stress and preventing burnout.
-Discuss different types of work stressors common to nurses and other healthcare professionals.
+3.5-hour CEU course on managing work-related stress and burnout prevention.
+Identify different types of work stressors common to nurses and other healthcare professionals.
 Learn about creating a healthy workplace setting, the effects of stress on the body, and symptoms and stages of burnout.
-Identify individual and organizational prevention strategies and actions for responding to burnout.
+Identify individual and organizational prevention strategies and actions for responding to burnout, compassion fatigue, and vicarious trauma.
 Applicable for nurses, occupational therapists, physical therapists, and EMS personnel.

 Course Price: $14.00